gauravfodekar/NodeJSNotes/README.md

 Consider your specific use case when choosing between these methods.
 If you need to find a single element, use `find()`.
 If you need to extract multiple elements that meet a condition, use `filter()`.
 Both methods are useful for different scenarios when working with arrays in JavaScript.

-12.	# what is different between push and pop and shift and unshift ?
+12.#what is different between push and pop and shift and unshift ?
 Answer: In JavaScript, `push()`, `pop()`, `shift()`, and `unshift()` are methods used to add or remove elements from an array.
 They operate on the beginning or end of an array and have different behaviors:

 1. **`push()` Method:**